Adding LED lighting in plastic models; static lights, blinking lights or coloured lights will enhance it and take it to a whole new level.

 And yes, there are many times I've had to literally think, as I’m stood there with eyes popping out and mouth wide open: “Compose yourself!”

-Are scale model lighting rigs complicated and can they only be built by those with knowledge of the dark arts?
+Are scale model lighting solutions complicated and can they only be built by those with knowledge of the dark arts?

 Not at all, they are simply two bits of wire, a battery and an LED bulb put together with an understanding of a simple wiring process.